PostgreSQL High Availability: Active/Active Replication Explained

 postgresql active/active, postgres active active, postgresql ha

-Firstly, you will need at least two servers with PostgreSQL installed.
-Make sure the PostgreSQL versions match on all servers.
+Ensure you have at least two servers with PostgreSQL installed.
+Both servers must run the same PostgreSQL version.

 Step 2: Install the BDR Plugin